Gurkiran-Kaur/Statistical_modelling_project/README.md

 ## Challenges
 Reading and understanding API was time consuming.
-Picking the relevant keys out of the API data for each one of data sources was tricky
+Picking the relevant keys out of the API data for each one of data sources was tricky Limited calls to yelp API was also an issue

 ## Future Goals
-I could have studied API in more detail and come up with more innovative ideas specially around picking up keys to filter data. multivariate regression take bigger city
+I could have studied API in more detail and come up with more innovative ideas specially around picking up keys to filter data. multivariate regression take bigger city collect more POIs and characterstics